1234zou/MOKIT/README.md

 ```

   in Shell.
 The automr program will successively perform HF, GVB, and CASSCF
   computations.
+The active space will be automatically determined as (4,4) during
+  computations.
 See [examples/](examples/) for more examples.

 QC Packages can be called by `automr`